karinnamonzon/lab3Report/researchingCommands.md

 The `grep` command is used to search for patterns in files andl directories according to a string that is used with the command.
 This string specifies the result of the `grep` command.
 There are different command-line options for `grep`, these examples will be seen using the `written_2/` folder.

+---

 `grep -o`
 Displays only the matched pattern.
-By default, `grep` usually returns the whole line that has the matched string but the `-o` allows it to only siplay the mathed pattern.
-Here is an example of using `grep -o`
+By default, `grep` usually returns the whole line that has the matched string but the `-o` allows it to only siplay the matched pattern.
+This is ran using the format: `grep -o "<pattern>" <file_path>` Here is an example of using `grep -o`

 Running `$  grep -o "vistas" written_2/travel_guides/berlitz1/*.txt`
 ![Image](https://github.com/karinnamonzon/lab3Report/blob/main/grepO1.png?raw=true)